 4. RER is fast and does not stop at every stop, unlike the metro.
 It saves time and is also air-conditioned.
 A 30 minutes journey on metro would take around 20 minutes on the RER.
 RER B also takes you directly to CDG Airport.

 Paris is a treasure trove but the surrounding areas can be just as enchanting.
-Try out some of these day trips:
+Try out some of these day trips from Paris:

 1. Provins: a quaint, medieval city located about an hour and a half from Paris.
 Trains leave approximately every 45 minutes and you can use your Navigo pass to travel on them.